The pressure for Netflix to pull the plug on freshly out reality star Colton Underwood’s new docuseries is mounting.

 Last week, it was reported that Underwood was in the middle of shooting a series about coming out as gay and that Kenworthy is “acting as a guide” to him.
 Almost immediately, a backlash ensued.

-Many people were upset that the former Bachelor star was being rewarded for coming out with Netflix show given his not-so-distant-history of alleged abuse against his ex-girlfriend, Cassie Randolph.
+Many people were upset that the former Bachelor star was being rewarded for coming out with the Netflix show given his not-so-distant-history of alleged abuse against his ex-girlfriend, Cassie Randolph.
 (Read all about that here.)

 Now, an anonymously-created change.org petition calling on Netflix to cancel the series has received over 25,000 signatures and counting.